 What projects have received funding to date under the PEACE IV Programme?

-Please see below a list of projects which have been awarded funding under the current PEACE Programme (2014-2020).
-This information is correct as of the end of September 2018.
+Please see below a list of projects which have been awarded funding under the current PEACE IV Programme (2014-2020).
+This information is correct as of the end of 31st December 2018.

 For more information on any of the projects funded please contact us via email: firstname.lastname@example.org